Barcode534/League-of-Legends-API-stats-analysis/README.md

-Step 6.
-TO DO - Currently getting rate limited with step 5.
-2% complete after ~30 mins on 22/04/2019.
-Once this is complete, the analysis of which Champions are statistically better/worse with each champion can be conducted.
+Step 6. convert-functions.py and champID-to-name are used to convert the numeric ID of each champion to their Name, and back.

+Step 7.
+Use Data-analysis.py while entering a champion name that will be on your team to create a new winrate file.
+The winrate files contains the dictionaries of data that you can check for statistics.

+Step 8.
+Use best-champs.py to find the highest winrate champions when you know you will have 'X' champion on your team.

 Notes for future: set up config file with API key and import it each time from there.
+Do an enemy team has 'X', what do I pick solution.